 agricultural economics, international development, behavioral economics

-Patrick S. Ward is an associate professor of environmental economics and policy in the iMEP program at Duke Kunshan University.
+Patrick S. Ward is an assistant professor of environmental economics and policy in the iMEP program at Duke Kunshan University.
 Prior to joining the DKU faculty, Patrick was a research fellow in the Environment and Production Technology Division of the International Food Policy Research Institute (IFPRI).
 Patrick’s primary research interests center around sustainable development, with a particular emphasis on developing country agriculture.
 He has extensive experience conducting research in South Asia (Bangladesh, India, Nepal, Pakistan), having lived in New Delhi, India for four years (2012-2016).
 He has also led or contributed to research on agricultural or development issues in China, Malawi, and Kenya.
 His current research portfolio includes projects on agricultural risk management (including insurance and other financial products as well as stress-tolerant staple crop cultivars), soil fertility management and soil conservation, inclusive development of rural agricultural machinery markets, and water resource management.
 He is especially interested in how insights from behavioral economics and cognitive psychology can be used to inform policies and interventions to address environmental and natural resource management challenges.
 Patrick holds a PhD in Agricultural Economics with a specialization in International Development from Purdue University (USA).

 Incentives could create a tipping point in conservation agriculture adoption

 Research for agricultural insurance in South Asia: A regional dialogue

 Index insurance as an instrument for managing risk and modernizing agricultural production

 Revolutionizing the collection of household data

 Ward, Patrick S., David L. Ortega, David J. Spielman, Neha Kumar, Sumedha Minocha.
 “Demand for complementary financial and technological tools for managing drought risk,” accepted for publication in Economic Development and Cultural Change.